SchwabischesBauernbrot/lynxphp/INSTALL.md

 You'll likely need to go into mysql, create the db and user:
 ```
-create database lynxphp;
+create database doubleplus;
-grant all on lynxphp.* to x@localhost identified by 'y';
+grant all on doubleplus.* to x@localhost identified by 'y';
 flush privileges;
 ```